halkyard/lh/intro.md

 nav_order: 1
 ---
 # Background
 This is an introduction to data wrangling for legal hackers!
+This material has been put together by lawyers for lawyers.
 The  hope is this resource can grow as we build a community of people that love the law, hacking and data wrangling.
 Learn more about hacker culture here: [Heros of the Computer Revolution](https://en.wikipedia.org/wiki/Hackers:_Heroes_of_the_Computer_Revolution).

 # Getting started